h-rueda/Report4s/README.md

     + `all`     All screenshots for intercepted webdriver events.
     + `last`    The screenshot of the last step for each `@Test` annotated method.
     + `failed`  The last screenshot of each test failure.
+    + `none`    Deactivation of automatic screenshot except for the last step of failed tests.

 ## The ZIP file contents